giofusco/SignFinder/README.md

 # README #

-For Windows installation instructions see "doc/Instructions_Wicab Sign Finder.pdf"
+Note: For Windows installation instructions, also see "doc/Instructions_Wicab Sign Finder.pdf" These are somewhat outdated, and we suggest you follow the instructions here.

 Dependencies
 =============